 Downloop turns provide a powered alternative to the normal uploop turn.
-They can be very useful in low wind conditions.
+Level: intermediate.

 Riding heelside with your kite about 60° above the water, pull hard with your forward hand to dive the kite.

-- Turn downwind and carve onto your toeside as the kite powers up.
+Turn downwind and carve onto your toeside as the kite powers up.
 Commit to getting the kite all the way around.

-- Continue carving onto your toeside until you are riding in the opposite direction.
+Continue carving onto your toeside until you are riding in the opposite direction.
 You should exit the turn with the kite low and with plenty of board speed.

-- Uncross your lines by spinning the bar
+Uncross your lines by spinning the bar

 Once you have perfected downloop turns, the further progressions are:

-- Down looping the kite while jumping: COMMIT or you will crash!
+Down looping the kite while jumping: COMMIT or you will crash!